uuv-java-2018/java-basics-1/README.md

 * In the `address bar` type `cmd` .
 * To `compile` the `java source code` from the cmd we type the command `javac Simple.java` .
 * Once the above command executed successfully, we can see a class file with name `Test.class` has been generated.
+* Everytime you change the content in `java source code` file, you have to `compile` to generate the `bytecode` containing your changes.

 ## Agenda
 * Hello World Application